SycloverTeam/SCTF-2026/Web/Transit Privilege/writeup-en.md

 }
 ```

-So the next question is obvious: who decides the reviewer and the lane?

-The preview step provides enough hints to keep following that path:
+so the next question becomes obvious: who decides the reviewer and the lane?
+The preview step gives enough hints to keep following that direction:

 ```json
 {